Click here to view, download and print a PDF of the Executive Summary.

 Honoring Choices Wisconsin (HCW) is an initiative of the Wisconsin Medical Society (Society) to build system change, advocacy and education around advance care planning.
 Through HCW, the Society is serving as convener, coordinator and catalyst to make advance care planning a routine and standard part of care across Wisconsin.

-Clinical training and guidance: HCW trains participating health care organizations to build strong advance care planning systems.
-More than just training facilitators, HCW assists organizations to ensure that conversations are offered routinely, scheduled, conducted, documented and entered consistently in the medical record.
+Clinical training and guidance: HCW has partnered with Respecting Choices® First Steps® Prime Affinity (RC) to train participating health care organizations to build strong advance care planning systems.
+More than just training facilitators, RC will assist organizations in ensuring that conversations are offered routinely, scheduled, conducted, documented and entered consistently in the medical record.
 Participants begin with a small-scale, six-month trial implementation, and use the lessons learned to expand across the organization.
 The concepts, methodologies, training systems and materials are those of the Respecting Choices® First Steps® model.
 Respecting Choices is a pioneering program in advance care planning based in La Crosse.
-Honoring Choices Wisconsin faculty, certified through Respecting Choices®, provide training and consultation from the first days of implementation through sustainability.

 Collaboration in the Health Care System: By agreeing to collaborate and not compete around this model, clinical sites and communities enjoy greater benefits and avoid duplicating work to improve advance care planning.
-As convener, the Society provides a platform for teams and stakeholders to share lessons and information, address challenges and share successes.
-The Society disseminates program materials, templates for action, and shared knowledge in person, through regular conference calls, an annual conference and on its website.
+As convener, the Society along with RC provides a platform for teams and stakeholders to share lessons and information, address challenges and share successes.

 Physician Engagement: Physicians are essential to effective advance care planning.
 Their trusted encouragement normalizes these difficult conversations, and their leadership is required for success in the health care setting.
 As the voice of medicine in Wisconsin, the Society works closely with physicians and provides them tools, along with continuing medical education, to successfully engage their patients in advance care planning.